 The key to having a successful har gow is making sure that the filling is sealed up well inside of the dough once it is folded.
 While har gow are most commonly seen in the shape of a pouch, you can also make these dumplings as half-moons and they’ll have a very similar taste, however, traditionally, har gow are made in the shape of a pouch.

-My Citizens, I found the base recipe for this many years ago, but it seems to have disappeared off the Web.
-I hope you enjoy the ruthless authenticity of this fantastic dim sum treasure!
 The dough calls for lard – use it, please, it is a vital component of the dough success!!!
-Don’t be frustrated with the pleating and making of these – practice makes perfect and visual duds will still be delicious – just eat them yourself! 😉
+Don’t be frustrated with the pleating and making of these – practice makes perfect and visual duds will still be delicious – just eat them yourself, Citizen! 😉